 I met up with a complete stranger from Couchsurfing.
-They were verified/background checked and had numerous references, so I went the “safer” route.
+They have verified/background checked and had numerous references, so I went the “safer” route.

 I'm officially in love with this site!
 I saved A TON of money since I don't have to spend anything on a hotel.
 I also got a personal “tour guide” all to myself.
 This was an amazing experience and has motivated/inspired me to do this again.

 I plan on taking a 2 week trip in December solely using the couchsurfing site.
 I'd like to hit up 3-4 places during those 2 weeks, but I haven't decided where I will travel to yet.

 - How To Save On Groceries Without Clipping Coupons

 - 10 Small Changes You Can Make To Live Healthier

 I stayed in Denver, CO from Thursday-Sunday morning.
 It was a nice and much-needed vacation.
 I went to Milwaukee the weekend before, but I was ready to go somewhere like I've never been.
 I hear constantly about how amazing Denver is!
 Now I know what all of the fuss is about.

 So when I arrived, I was pretty much jet lagged and extremely tired.
 The first couple of days were honestly lazy days.
 I was too tired to do anything but made a promise to myself to go all out on the third day.
 I did go on a couple runs in the city and I was lucky enough to be staying with someone who lived smack downtown in Denver next to the capital.
 Pretty sure I got a better view than if I was staying in a hotel.

 I was greeted by my host and I would be lying if I said I wasn't a bit nervous.
 It was my first couchsurfing experience and I was also staying with a guy, but he ended up being super awesome!
 I felt comfortable throughout my stay and I'm happy I didn't choose someone else.